 glaze-mixing lab that is separately ventilated.
 Each student has a choice of an electric or kick wheel, plus a 32" x 40" x 11" shelf unit for storage.
 The classroom includes four 4' x 8' canvas-covered tables, two 32" x 48" tables, and one 48" x 34" canvas-covered table.
 Seating is primarily stools with some wooden chairs with backs.

 Lower clay originally housed Penland's first wood studio.
 The classroom is approximately 30' x 45', with an additional glazing and plaster working room that is 15' x 39'.
 Each student has a 3' x 6' canvas-covered table with a storage shelf below.
 Lower clay can accommodate up to 18 students.
 Seating is manufactured chairs with backs and casters.

-The clay studio will feature a newly-renovated porch this coming spring, 2011.
-This porch will also be two-storied and will offer a covered outdoor workspace for summer workshops.
+The clay studio has a newly renovated porch.
+This porch is two-storied and will offer a covered outdoor workspace for summer workshops.
 Besides the usual collection of electric kilns, outside lower clay will be an additional four 3' x 6' work tables and two wooden picnic tables for shared student use.
 The upper clay porch will house a clay recycling/processing area, a built-in bench for seating, and a couple of smaller work tables for shared student use.